 From Ancient Origins to Modern Skincare Essential

-Centuries ago, people discovered that this fibrous plant made an incredible natural body scrubber.
-Ancient civilisations used it for everything from cleaning dishes to exfoliating skin.
-Today's skincare enthusiasts have rediscovered what our ancestors knew all along—that gentle, consistent exfoliation creates the foundation for healthy skin.
+People have long recognized the potential of this fibrous plant as an incredible natural body scrubber.
+Ancient civilisations are believed to have used it for various purposes including cleaning and skincare.
+Today's skincare enthusiasts have rediscovered what our ancestors knew—that gentle, consistent exfoliation creates the foundation for healthy skin.

 The Science Behind Loofah Exfoliation